by: Meera Watts

 First, Sattvic translates to ‘pure essence’ in Sanskrit.
 Sattvic is a diet based on foods recommended within Ayurveda, and is one of the purest diets you can adopt and supports you in being your best self.
 This diet is designed to be holistic in nature, meaning it nurtures your mind, body, and soul, and therefore is a great support for your yoga and meditation practice.

 Understanding that food is the fuel for our body, an additional benefit that coincides with this ancient practice is the clarity of the mind it gives us.
 Ayurvedic practitioners often report they can concentrate better, sleep better and feel less anxious overall.
-Here are 10 ways Ayurveda can benefit your life on a daily basis.
+Here are 10 benefits of Ayurvedic Medicine and the affects you'll see on a daily basis.

 Ayurveda encourages you to find the love in yourself instead of comparing yourself to other people.
 It wants you to understand that you are truly unique, and is designed so that you approach your individual life in the most tailored way possible.
 It encourages you to discover your individual needs, as well as grow, heal, and reflect on your life.